 Why?
 Because I really, really hate Harry Potter.
 I am not the biggest fan of the magic school trope.
 But this one is amazing – it is bonkers, creative and the unique professors and personalities are thoroughly captivating.
 The schedule and time management issues, the modularity – all of these potentially enhance the value of this book…oh, and as a bonus, it manages to feel a bit like playing a Persona game.
 Heck, I bet I could easily craft a whole campaign against the backdrop of this module and its evocative academy – add characters, students, etc. and there you go!
 Additional dungeons and materials are similarly easily sprinkled in, blending to a degree the boundaries between module and campaign setting.
 Particularly as a high-level module, when you get to use the cool NPCs and high-level threats, this really shines.

 In short: This is well worth getting!
 The colorful NPCs and creative monsters and the modular set-up make this a really interesting offering that has plenty to offer beyond the plotline it features.
 In short: I really love this.
 If you’re using Spheres of Power, then this is pretty much a no-brainer-purchase…and even if you don’t, this may be worth it for scavenging-purposes.
-My final verdict will clock in at 5 stars, with only the lack of player-friendly maps costing this my seal of approval.
-Well worth checking out!
+My final verdict will clock in at 5 stars, and since by now, player-friendly maps have been added, this now also gets my seal of approval.

 You can get this massive, replayable module here on OBS!